smitthakkar11/sign-language-detector/README.md

 <div align="center">

-# Real-Time Gesture Recognition for Sign Language
+#GestureBridge : Real-Time Gesture Recognition for Sign Language

 **A vocabulary-agnostic pipeline that recognizes hand and body gestures from a live webcam feed using MediaPipe Holistic and an LSTM sequence classifier.**